- Construction Estimating Software

 I'm also researching insulated concrete forms (ICFs) to see if that is something I want.
 Earl

-Earl, not only should you be able to build a new home for less than $70,000, you should be able to have it built for you by any licensed general contractor or home builder at that price.
+Earl, not only should you be able to build a new house for less than $70,000, you should be able to have it built for you using professional subcontractors.

 This attractive 800 sq ft home makes use of roof trusses with an overhanging roof line to add even more usable outdoor space.
 800 square feet may not sound like a big house, but it’s bigger than you’d think and quite livable.